Terry Dubrow Previews "Sinister" Doctors & "Mysterious" Cases on New Season of License to Kill - E! Online

 "I still am shocked on the daily, particularly this season of License to Kill," he says.
 "There was a couple of episodes in there I'd never heard of most of those cases and I said, 'This didn't really happen.
 This doctor really did this?'
 It's so out there and crazy that it must be fiction."

-Don't miss the License to Kill premiere tonight at 7 p.m. on Oxygen.
+Don't miss the License to Kill premiere tomorrow, Aug.
+8, at 7 p.m. on Oxygen.
 And catch up on Botched any time on Peacock!